 Full engagement means that our mind, heart & the rest of our body are working in harmony, in a relaxed, joyfully efficient manner!
 This feels good!
 "Flow" is one term used to describe the enjoyable state in

 which an activity is performed fully immersed in energized focus & full involvement.
+We feel spacious, intimately connected & engaged with life.

 When we care for a beloved young child, puppy or kitten, we joyfully hold them in love & safety.
 This is the easiest way of remembering the feel of fully engaging all of our intelligences: mind (reason); heart (emotions & connection to others & environment); and body (physical power & groundedness or connection to the earth / reality).
 It's a fascinating combination of nurturing, interconnectedness, power & groundedness - like a mother grizzly with her cub.
-Other examples this felt sense: hugging a loved one or looking into their eyes (person or animal); doing work (or hobby) that we consider to be our calling; when we see, hear, or read about anything that deeply resonates or touches us.
+Other examples of this felt sense: hugging a loved one or looking into their eyes (person or animal); doing work (or hobby) that we consider to be our calling; when we see, hear, or read about anything that deeply resonates or touches us.

 We ALL know this felt sense of intimacy with the present!
 We know & remember this!
 It's a matter of remembering to return home to our whole self and learn to trust that it's safe & infinitely more pleasant to live our authenticity.